Scriptural reasoning: Beginnings of SR

 According to James and Rashkover, "Textual Reasoning gave birth to Scriptural Reasoning (SR) as early Textual Reasoners developed friendships with Christian and Muslim scholars and began to experiment with reading scripture together."
-Ochs recounts the early history: Beginning in 1994, a group of scholars of Islam, Judaism, and Christianity joined together to discover a way to conduct dialogue across the borders of these three Abrahamic scriptural traditions...We met for five years of biannual study until we discovered and refined the best method, which we called "Scriptural Reasoning" (SR).The term "Scriptural Reasoning" was coined by Peter Ochs to distinguish the interfaith practice of scripture study from its tradition-specific antecedents.
-Ochs also argues, however, that SR presupposes parallel formation in practices of study across difference like TR: In its broadest meaning, SR includes two sub-practices: study-across-difference within a single scriptural tradition and study across the borders of different scriptural traditions...[T]he former, which we label "Textual Reasoning" (or TR), also makes an irreplaceable contribution to the overall practice of SR. The international Society for Scriptural Reasoning (SSR) was founded in 1995.
-The founders include Ochs himself, David F. Ford, Daniel W. Hardy, and Basit Koshul.
-In 2001, the SSR established a Journal of Scriptural Reasoning to publish research into SR and to displays the academic fruits of SR as a practice.
+Ochs recounts the early history: Beginning in 1994, a group of scholars of Islam, Judaism, and Christianity joined together to discover a way to conduct dialogue across the borders of these three Abrahamic scriptural traditions … We met for five years of biannual study until we discovered and refined the best method, which we called "Scriptural Reasoning" (SR).The term "Scriptural Reasoning" was coined by Peter Ochs to distinguish the interfaith practice of scripture study from its tradition-specific antecedents.
+Ochs also argues, however, that SR presupposes parallel formation in practices of study across difference like TR: In its broadest meaning, SR includes two sub-practices: study-across-difference within a single scriptural tradition and study across the borders of different scriptural traditions … [T]he former, which we label "Textual Reasoning" (or TR), also makes an irreplaceable contribution to the overall practice of SR. The international Society for Scriptural Reasoning (SSR) was founded in 1995.The founders include Ochs himself, David F. Ford, Daniel W. Hardy, and Basit Koshul.
+In 2001, the SSR established a Journal of Scriptural Reasoning to publish research into SR and to display the academic fruits of SR as a practice.